jnahumphreys/job-scraper/README.md

 - **PR Comments**: Coverage reports are automatically commented on pull requests
 - **Artifacts**: HTML coverage reports are saved as downloadable artifacts

-#### Setting up Codecov (Optional)

-To enable coverage reporting to Codecov:

-1. Sign up at [codecov.io](https://codecov.io) and connect your repository
-2. Add your Codecov token as a GitHub secret named `CODECOV_TOKEN`
-3. Coverage reports will be automatically uploaded on every test run

 ## Project Structure

 ```